thiagokokada/blog/posts/2024-12-04/01-praise-to-scdoc-to-generate-man-pages.md

-Thanks to Drew DeVault (creator of [SwayWM](https://swaywm.org/)) that seems it had the same issues in the past and created [`scdoc`](https://drewdevault.com/2018/05/13/scdoc.html), a very simple man page generator in using a DSL inspired in Markdown but specific to generate manpages.
-The binary is written in C and has no dependencies, so it fits the requirement.
+Thanks to Drew DeVault (creator of [SwayWM](https://swaywm.org/)) that seems it had the same issues in the past and created [`scdoc`](https://drewdevault.com/2018/05/13/scdoc.html), a very simple man page generator using a DSL inspired in Markdown, but specific to generate man pages.
+The binary is written in C (and advantage in this case since it means it is easier to bootstrap), is small (~1 Kloc) and has no dependencies, so it fits the requirement.

-While the language suffers from being a niche project for a niche segment, the [manpage](https://man.archlinux.org/man/scdoc.5.en) for it is actually really nice.
+While the language suffers from being a niche project for a niche segment, the [man page](https://man.archlinux.org/man/scdoc.5.en) for it is actually really nice.
 It is terse though and lacks examples, and this is what this blog post will try to accomplish.